Professor of Robotics

 Telephone: +44 1223 3 32719

-The research interests of the Cambridge Robotics Lab lie at the intersection of robotics and biology.
+The research interests of the Cambridge Bio-Inspired Robotics Lab lie at the intersection of robotics and biology.
 Through abstraction of the design principles of biological systems, we develop core competences which are the rapid prototyping of dynamic mechatronics systems, bionic sensor and motor technologies, and computational control optimization techniques.
 Our main goals are to contribute to a deeper understanding of adaptivity and autonomy of animals, and to engineer novel robotic applications which are more adaptive, resilient, and energy efficient.
 Specific research topics include legged robot locomotion, evolutionary robotics, human-robot interactions, and embodied artificial intelligence.

 Energy, transport and urban infrastructure